Building a Pipeline of Qualified, Interested Physician Candidates Using Social Media

 Average monthly users is the metric used to determine which social media platform or social network is the largest.
 Facebook is currently the largest social network in the world.
 If you add in the other apps that Facebook owns such as Instagram and WhatsApp, it has the largest social network by far.
 Why is that important for physician recruitment?
 Once you look at Facebook user demographics, you’ll quickly see that it’s a great source for physician candidates.
 Around two-thirds of adults in the United States use Facebook.1

 Post scheduling is another important part of social media recruitment.
 If you’re using organic social media, you’ll need to schedule your posts so they achieve maximum engagement and reach.
 What day of the week and what time of day you post has an effect on reach.
-There are many differing strategies for effective post scheduling.
+There are many different strategies for effective post scheduling.
 One option is to post around break times when people are most likely to use social media.
 Another strategy is to post early in the morning when people are checking to see what they missed the day before or to see what is coming up like birthdays or anniversaries.
 You should experiment to see what strategy works best for your audience.
 When posting a job, make sure your schedule allows for a quick response to any comments or questions.

 Branding and consistency, which is the look and feel of your organization, is another aspect of social media recruitment that needs to be established.
 Your content needs to be reflective of your organization’s brand.
-For example, if your organization works with children, it is appropriate to utilize child-friendly messaging including using bright colors.

 Pictures and videos are content types that can be utilized for promoting your jobs.
 It’s important to tailor your content to the audience and the platform.
 Some platforms display images differently than others.
 Some allow for longer videos than others.
 Additionally, Facebook, Twitter, and LinkedIn have link previews.
 If you are posting a link to your job, make sure the page has what it needs to generate an eye-catching link preview.